BBVAEngineering/ember-cli-webcomponents-bundler/README.md

 **Output**

-A bundled file will be generated for each of the `entrypointPaths` in the a directory with the name of the entrypointPath.
+A bundled file will be generated for each of the `entrypointPaths` in the directory with the name of the entrypointPath.
 For example, the bundle for `lib/path-one` will be saved in `dist/assets/path-one/bundle.js`.

-The name of the bundle and the `outputPath` can be configured setting `outputFileName` and `outputPath` respectively.
+Both, the bundle name and the output path can be configured by setting them as `outputFileName` and `outputPath` respectively.

 ## Options